 Accessing your Central Cloud Storage (Google Drive & H Drive)

-All Central College users have access to Google Drive, and employees also have H: Drive, which is personal storage space on a Central server.
+All Central College users have access to Google Drive, and employees also have H: Drives, which is personal storage space on a Central server.
 Accessing these services is relatively easy, and will allow you to utilize your cloud storage.

 What is “the Cloud”?

 “The Cloud” (or just “cloud”) is a metaphorical term that refers to a network of servers where data, programs, and other files are stored.
 You can access these files through services like Google Drive or the Central H Drive system that many employees use.
 The Cloud is not a physical thing – it just refers to somewhere that data is stored, without being on your computer’s hard drive.

 Storing data on the cloud has many advantages over keeping data on a hard drive (on your computer).
 However, there are a few disadvantages that are important to be aware of.
 The strongest points are:

 - Accessibility: You can access your data from anywhere, on any smart device (computer, smartphone, etc.).
 You can also easily share files, especially those with large file sizes like videos.